 For us, daily and frequent showering is common.
 But what about your pooch – does your Boston Terrier need a bath every day or every week?
+How often should you bathe your Boston Terrier?

 How Often to Bathe a Boston Terrier